danofsteel32/civ4save/README.md

 ### Plots Bug
 For some unknown reason save files larger than 136KB (largest I have that doesn't encounter the bug) parsing fails about half through the plots array. pass `debug=True` to `SaveFile` to see details when parsing a large save file and you'll get detailed debugging output.
+When `debug=False` the parser parses as many plots as it can and doesn't raise any exceptions.

+### TODO
+- Caching of parsed saves (Pickle?, JSON?)
+- Build more useful objects from some of the XML files (Leaders, Civs)
+- [Textual](https://github.com/Textualize/textual) UI for browsing saves in a directory
+- `xml_files.py` needs tests
+- `src/civ4save/objects/*` all need tests
+- use `pdoc` to autogenerate docs (and better docstrings)
+- `contrib` subpackage for interesting scripts (ex. comparing starting locations in ai survivor)
+- diffing tools to tell what changed between 2 saves/autosaves
+- Click mutually exclusive group plugin for more robust cli arg handling
+- `cli.py` fix all those if statements